mindcrypt/stegowiper/APTs/README.md

-List of APTs that have employed stegomalware and/or steganography techniques
+* [stegoAPTs.csv](stegoAPTs.csv) - List of APTs that have employed stegomalware and/or steganography techniques

+* [samples/](samples/) - Real steganomalware samples hidden in images